yledoare/docker-images/README.md

-* Imgages are saved on https://jukebox.linuxconsole.org/docker/
+Images are saved on https://jukebox.linuxconsole.org/docker/

 To load an image :